Casino gaming for work; Sports, Music, Computers and Beer for fun; Husband and Father for life!

-I’m a graduate of the Rochester Institute of Technology, and I’m a 10-year veteran of the casino gaming industry, which is totally unrelated to my degree.
-Pretty much never left Rochester after school, bought a house, got married, have a family!
+I’m a graduate of the Rochester Institute of Technology, and I’m a 15-year veteran of the casino gaming industry, which is totally unrelated to my degree.
+Pretty much never left Rochester after school, bought a house, got married, bought another house, have a family!
 The family is the biggest piece of the entertainment pie, however, I still try to get to concerts when I can (go see the Woopop site for all that stuff), Amerks hockey games, and I still yell at the TV at the Sabres, Bills and Mets.
 Usually while drinking one of the many fine craft beers Rochester and New York has to offer.

 Originally, I hailed from the grand destination known as North Tonawanda, NY, which among other dubious distinctions, is the “Home of the Carousel”; It also had a thriving lumber business at the turn of the last century, has an annual week-long Canal Fest to celebrate the Erie Canal, and Wurlitzer jukeboxes used to be manufactured there as well.